Remembering Ethiopian Airlines Flight 409: A Tragic Loss Over the Mediterranean

-On January 25, 2010, the world mourned a tragic aviation accident that claimed the lives of 90 individuals on board Ethiopian Airlines Flight 409.
-The international commercial flight was scheduled to travel from Beirut to Addis Ababa.
-However, shortly after takeoff from Rafic Hariri International Airport, the aircraft tragically crashed into the Mediterranean Sea.
-This catastrophic incident marked the first fatal crash for Ethiopian Airlines since the hijacking of Flight 961 in 1996.
-In this article, we delve into the details surrounding the crash, its aftermath, and the lasting impact it left on the aviation industry.
+The world stood still on January 25, 2010, when the world lost 90 lives in a tragic airplane crash onboard Ethiopian Airlines Flight 409.
+The international commercial flight was to depart Beirut to Addis Ababa.
+But just seconds after takeoff at Rafic Hariri International Airport, the plane plunged into the Mediterranean Sea.
+The company's first fatal accident took place following the hijacking of Flight 961 in 1996, on this fatal crash.
+Here, we discuss the crash and its effects on the aftermath which left it on the aviation world.

 The Fateful Day